rameshrepo/devops_tools/linux/course/course3/Chapter5.md

 ### Advantage of Yum over vanilla RPM

-- YUM simplifies package management by automatically resolving dependencies when installing or removing packages.
+- Yum simplifies package management by automatically resolving dependencies when installing or removing packages.
 - It maintains a repository of software packages and their dependencies, allowing users to easily install, update, or remove software with a single command.
-- With the "rpm" command, you need to know the exact location of the .rpm package.
+- With the "rpm" command, you **need to know the exact location of the .rpm package**.
 But with "yum", you just need to know the name of it, and as long as it's available through your repositories list, it will be installed along with its dependencies.
 (Note: The dependencies will be downloaded from the remote repositories even if the .rpm file is not locally available.)

 ### References
 - [RPM Based Linux Distributions](https://en.wikipedia.org/wiki/Category:RPM-based_Linux_distributions)